joseph-flinn/site/data/posts/0064-engineering-portfolio-management-part1.md

 strategic objectives of a firm.
 A firm's strategic objectives are derived from the firm's mission, values, and vision.
 The mission answers the question "Why do we exist?".
 The values answer the question "What is important to us?".
 And the vision answers the question "Where do we want to be?".
-Only after the first three are defined can a firm condsider its strategic drivers.
+Only after the first three are defined can a firm consider its strategic drivers.
 Strategic drivers answer the question "How do we get there?".
 From the strategic drivers, strategic objectives are born.

 ![Organizational Strategic Alignment Diagram](/posts/0064/organization-strategic-alignment.png)

-Strategic objectives should be defined in the initiation phase a portfolio and continously updated as the portfolio continues through its life-cycle (Wu & Chatzipanos, p.23).
+Strategic objectives should be defined in the initiation phase a portfolio and continuously updated as the portfolio continues through its life-cycle (Wu & Chatzipanos, p.23).
 For a startup, the initiation phase of a portfolio may be the same as the creation of the firm or maybe it comes after the initial idea shows promise and the firm grows to have more than one project.